JeyKul/oneui_porting_guide/product.md

 There is TWO things we can do, to get more storage free in Product.

-First of all download this file: Velvet.apk
+First of all download this file: [Velvet.apk](https://drive.google.com/file/d/1ZktJdPh8ysB2txMExTiRzebZ82AySHgd/view?usp=sharing)

 and replace it in priv-app.

-Reduced size.

 then go to app, copy WebViewGoogle and TrichromeLibrary and copy them to system/system/app